-To validate the necessity of decomposing MRN into $d_\text{sym}$ and $d_\text{asym}$, we conduct an ablation study that experiments with each individual part alone.
+To validate the necessity of decomposing MRN into $d_\text{sym}$ and $d_\text{asym}$, we conduct an ablation study that experiments with each part alone.
 To match the learning capacity, we enlarge the $d_\text{sym}$-only and $d_\text{asym}$-only networks to have 300 neurons per layer.
 The results are depicted in Fig.~\ref{fig:exp-ablation}.
 From the figure, we can see that the $d_\text{sym}$-only network converges faster than the $d_\text{asym}$-only network.
 However, neither alone achieves the best sample efficiency or final performance.
-This result further confirms the necessity of combining both parts together.
-To exclude the case that MRN outperforms the ablated networks due to the learning rate, we double the learning rate for the ablated methods and the result is in Appendix~\ref{sec:apx-exp-abl}.
-Recall from Sec.~\ref{sec:method-mrn} (and as illustrated in Fig.~\ref{fig:architecture}), that whereas in theory, $x_g$ is a function of $s, a, g$, in practice we only provide $s,g$ as inputs for the sake of efficiency.
+This result further confirms the necessity of combining both parts.
+To exclude the case that MRN outperforms the ablated networks due to the learning rate, we double the learning rate for the ablated methods, and the result is in Appendix~\ref{sec:apx-exp-abl}.
+Recall from Sec.~\ref{sec:method-mrn} (and as illustrated in Fig.~\ref{fig:architecture}), that whereas in theory, $x_g$ is a function of $s, a, g$, in practice, we only provide $s,g$ as inputs for the sake of efficiency.
 To validate this design, we check what happens when $h_{sa} = e_1(s,a)$ but $h_{sg} = e_2(s, a, g)$.
 The result is in Fig.~\ref{fig:exp-ablation} (w/ SAG for e2).
-We observe that feeding all $s, a, g$ as input to $e_2$ confuses the network and prevents it from distinguishing between the roles of $e_1$ and $e_2$.

-\mysection{Conclusion} This paper introduces the metric residual network for GCRL problems that has clear theoretical motivations and is straightforward to implement in practice.
+We observe that feeding all $s, a, g$ as input to $e_2$ confuses the network and prevents it from distinguishing between the roles of $e_1$ and $e_2$. \mysection{Conclusion} This paper introduces the metric residual network for GCRL problems that has clear theoretical motivations and is straightforward to implement in practice.
 Comprehensive studies on standard GCRL benchmarks demonstrate that MRN outperforms all existing designs of neural architectures in terms of sample efficiency.
 As large models pretrained on a large set of environments become increasingly popular, we expect that investigating useful inductive biases for saving computation will become increasingly interesting and important.
 An interesting future research direction is to explore effective architectures for more general RL problems where the reward function can take an arbitrary form.